Hypercubed/BoostArray/README.md

 Booster shot for JavaScript Arrays

+Adds "boosted" iterator methods to ordinary JavaScript arrays.

+> Note: BoostArray is experimental.
+Feedback is appreciated.
+Please see [techfort/PowerArray](https://github.com/techfort/PowerArray) for an alternative approach.

+# Introduction

-The fastest way to iterate over an array in JavaScript is always going to be writing out the explicit `for` loop like this<sup>[*citation needed*]</sup>:
+The fastest way to iterate over an array in JavaScript is always going to be writing out the explicit `for` or `while` loop like this<sup>[*citation needed*]</sup>:

 ```
-var i, len = myArray.length;
-for (i = 0; i < len; i++) {
+for (var i = 0, len = myArray.length; i < len; i++) {
 	myFunc(myArray[i]);
 }
 ```

-However, nothing beats the convenience of JavaScript's `forEach` function (and siblings: `map`, `reduce`, `filter`, etc):
+However, nothing beats the convenience of JavaScript's `forEach` and sibling functions (`map`, `reduce`, `filter`):

 ```
 myArray.forEach(myFunc);
 ```

-However convenience comes at a cost.  `forEach`, and siblings, do various type checking and have various extra features not needed 93% of the time (93% based on very unscientific analysis of my own code).
-These features (desired in many cases) slow the looping process down significantly (see benchmarks below).
+However convenience comes at a cost.  `forEach`, and siblings, do various type checking and have various extra features not needed 93%<sup>[*based on very unscientific analysis of my own code*]</sup> of the time.
+These features, desired in many cases, slow the looping process down significantly (see benchmarks below).

-BoostArray is like a Booster shot for JavaScript Arrays in that it adds additional fast versions of forEach and siblings to a plain ordinary array (POA) or, optionally, all arrays (see usage below).
-Switching between the standard method and the boosted methods can be as simple as adding a single character:
+BoostArray is like a Booster shot for JavaScript Arrays in that it adds additional fast versions of forEach and siblings to a ordinary JavaScript arrays or, optionally, all native arrays (see usage below).
+Switching between the standard method and the similar boosted method can be as simple as adding a single character:

 ```
 myArray.$forEach(myFunc);